skalpe/clean-code-javascript/README.md

 **[⬆ back to top](#table-of-contents)**

 ### Interface Segregation Principle (ISP)
-JavaScript doesn't have interfaces so this principle doesn't apply as strictly as others.
-However, it's important and relevant even with JavaScript's lack of type system.

 ISP states that "Clients should not be forced to depend upon interfaces that they do not use."
 Interfaces are implicit contracts in JavaScript because of